Home - About - Site Map - Blog - Vintage Football Cards for Sale - Email

 1961 Lake to Lake Packers

-1961 Lake to Lake Packers football cards were distributed (I assume packaged with dairy products) by the Lake to Lake Dairy in Wisconsin.
-Half of the cards in the set are plentiful, and the other half were severely short-printed and are extremely difficult to find.
-I estimate that the non-short prints outnumber the short prints ten-to-one.
+1961 Lake to Lake Packers football cards were distributed (I presume packaged with dairy products) by the Lake to Lake Dairy in Wisconsin.
+Half of the cards in the set are plentiful, and the other half were severely short-printed and are difficult to find.

 The set includes cards of four hall-of-famers whose "official" rookie cards were not printed for at least two more years.
 Of those four cards, only Herb Adderley is easily found.
 The other three are short prints.